 For some women, the severity of symptoms increases over time and lasts until menopause.
 For this reason, a woman may need treatment for an extended time.
 Medicine dosage may change throughout the course of treatment.

-To find out more about PMDD and how you can escape from its grip, call WCWCW today or book an appointment online.
+To find out more about PMDD and how you can escape from its grip, call WCWCW today or request an appointment online.
+We provide the same high-quality service via telehealth for patients living in Maryland, DC, Virginia, Michigan, and Florida.